NOTE September 2016 from Leigh;

 “It’s raining.”
 That should be a simple statement to make.
 Yet those that love the rain see you in a positive light while those that dislike the rain may even hate you for saying it.
 This is the reality of a true wild horse advocate.
 You simply state a fact and are painted by the opinions others have of that fact, with no appreciation that you have spoken a simple truth.

-Last week, Return to Freedom, Wild Horse Sanctuary and Preservation made it possible for me to travel to the Science and Conservation Center in Billings, Montana and participate in the Wildlife Contraception certification course given by Jay Kirkpatrick and his staff.
+Last week I went to the Science and Conservation Center in Billings, Montana and participate in the Wildlife Contraception certification course given by Jay Kirkpatrick and his staff, to complete my training.
 We also had the opportunity to discuss several projects I am involved with as well as some of the history of contraception in wildlife populations and dealing with regulatory agencies like the Bureau of Land Management (BLM).
-This was not my first meeting with Dr. Kirkpatrick, but it was my first visit to the center.
+This was not my first meeting, nor extensive conversation, with Dr. Kirkpatrick, but it was my first visit to the center.

-My visit not only provided the certification needed to move multiple projects forward (including assisting with darting horses at Return to Freedom Sanctuary and future range projects with WHE, RTF and much, much more) I experienced a real moment of “sanctuary” myself.
+My visit not only provided the certification needed to move multiple projects forward.
+I experienced a real moment of “sanctuary” myself.
 Jay is a scientist, plain and simple.
 Facts are simply facts that are used to analyze a problem within a multitude of factual constraints (legal or otherwise) and science is the tool used to solve problems.
 Jay speaks my language.
 If it “is raining, it is simply raining” and conversation continues without being colored by a personal preference to rain.

 The course was attended by others working on projects dealing with management of populations of free roaming horses under other jurisdictions.
 However there is a figurative powder keg that exists politically with issues involving management, by their request I will not mention them by name.
 This is a very sad state of “truth.”
 Organizations that make a commitment to “best practices” outlined by facts and various jurisdictional constraints feel they will be attacked for “doing the right thing.”